cydonia1978/matrix-nomi/README.md

 Join the central Cydonia's Sanctuary room:
 [➡️ Click to join](https://matrix.to/#/!texDBUlPpqzsMucDvC:aria-net.org?via=aria-net.org)
    - If this doesn't work - send Cydonia your Matrix username
+   - If you would like to have your bot join another group, simply give both yours and your bot's Matrix account usernames to the host to invite you.

 ---